 A similar thing happens as in Firefox bookmarks:

 Now, of course, if you’re going to go through the trouble of collecting and organizing bookmarks, you might as well back them up.
-That’s done in Firefox through Organize Bookmarks/Import and Backup and in Internet Explorer under File/Import and Export.
-They all go into a nice tidy list as an html file that can be imported back into your browser or a different browser if you need to do that.
+That’s done in Firefox through Show All Bookmarks/Import and Backup and in Internet Explorer under File/Import and Export.
+They all go into a nice tidy list as an HTML file that can be imported back into your browser or a different browser if you need to do that.